 We intentionally don't follow any specific gardening practice, because I want to encourage you to think for yourselves and learn from experiment and experience.
 We for example, mulch the soil with compost, but we are not religious adherents to ‘no-dig’.
 We don't use herbicides or insecticides, but we are not organic.
 We grow a lot of perennial fruit and veg, but we also grow a large number of annuals.
 We grow intensively at some times of year, but not at others.
 We multi-sow in spring and summer, but less so in winter.

-Although the book itself is quite short, It's also built on top of a rich database of additional information, from detailed information on how to grow each type of veg, to recommended varieties, sowing timelines, seed packet management, hundreds of videos and handy links to many pre-existing sources of information (like the RHS guides).
+Although the book itself is quite short, It's also built on top of a rich database of additional information, from detailed information on how to grow each type of veg, to recommended varieties, sowing timelines, seed packet management, over a thousand of videos and handy links to many pre-existing sources of information (like the RHS guides).

 This book is a living document, much of the content updates in real-time as I update the underlying databases that make up many of the pages.
 If I publish a new video, it will appear in the book, if I sow a new variety, that will too, if I amend a planting date you will see it happen.
 This is very powerful, but it also means it's hard to print the book out.
 Fortunately the content all works beautifully on desktops, laptops, tablets and phones, all thanks to the hard work of the technology providers that I'm building on top of.

 We grow on about 250m2 of land, spread across two allotments and a small back - and even smaller front - garden.
 We grow about 250 varieties.
 We grow almost of our own vegetables and much of our fruit and we make all of our own preserves but we don't freeze much because we subscribe to the idea that fresh is best.